spine/spine.site/app/views/docs/introduction.md

 Spine is a lightweight framework for building JavaScript web applications.
 Spine gives you a MVC structure and then gets out of your way, allowing you to concentrate on the fun stuff, building awesome web applications.

-Spine is opinionated and,
+Spine is opinionated in its approach to web application architecture and ...
+The library is written in CoffeeScript, and

-Spine is tiny, the library comes in at around 500 lines of JavaScript, that's about 2K minified & compressed.
+Spine is tiny, the library comes in at around 500 lines of CoffeeScript, that's about 2K minified & compressed.
 However, it's not about size, it's how you use it, and Spine certainly packs a punch!

-##JavaScript Web Applications

 ##Core values